-Jesus is the one whom God has appointed as ruler of his people and Lord of his Kingdom.
-Jesus holds a place in God’s kingdom which no other man can claim.
-He is Lord and King, ruler and governor of God’s kingdom.
+Jesus is the one whom God has appointed as ruler of his people.
+Jesus Christ holds a place in God’s kingdom which no other man can claim, because he is the Lord.

-Jesus was present when God called heaven and earth into existence and was clothed in majesty before the foundation of the world.
+Jesus was present when God, by him and through him, called heaven and earth into existence.
+Jesus was clothed in majesty before the foundation of the world.
 This is a claim that no other prophet or any other man could ever make.

 In his prayer in John 17, just before returning to the Father, Jesus prayed: “And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.”

 Jesus is King, enthroned at the right hand of God, holding the highest place of honor in God’s Kingdom.
-He is the one one whom God has exalted, and whom commands that all men follow; and Jesus is the one through whom God will judge the world.
+He is the one whom God has exalted, and whom commands that all men follow, and he is the one through whom God will judge the world.

 There is no other man like Jesus.